-Assumptions 6-30- 2022 12-31-2021 Severance indemnities Health plan Retirement Health plan provision пеаш ріап plan пеанн ріан Annual nominal discount rate 5.70% 5.18% 5.89% 5.89% Voluntary Annual Turnover Rate for Retirement (Men) 5.50% 5.50% 5.50% 5.50% Voluntary Annual Turnover Rate for Retirement (Women) 6.20% 6.20% 6.20% 6.20% Salary Increase (real annual average) 4.64% 0.00% 3.98% 0.00% Future rate of long-term inflation 3.60% 3.10% 3.10% 3.10% Expected inflation health care rate - 5.88% - 5.88% Mortality tables used for projections CB14-RV14 CB14-RV14 CB14-RV14 CB14-RV14 Average duration of future cash flows (years) 9.96 16.46 10.03 16.55 Expected Retirement Age (Men) 60 60 60 60 Expected Retirement Age (Women) 58 58 58 58
+9-30- 2022 12-31-2021 Assumptions Severance Assumptions indemnities Health plan Retirement plan Health plan provision Annual nominal discount rate 5.70% 5.18% 5.89% 5.89% Voluntary Annual Turnover Rate for Retirement (Men) 5.50% 5.50% 5.50% 5.50% Voluntary Annual Turnover Rate for Retirement (Women) 6.20% 6.20% 6.20% 6.20% Salary Increase (real annual average) 4.64% - 3.98% - Future rate of long-term inflation 3.60% 3.10% 3.10% 3.10% Expected inflation health care rate - 5.88% - 5.88% Mortality tables used for projections CB14-RV14 CB14-RV14 CB14-RV14 CB14-RV14 Average duration of future cash flows (years) 9.88 16.76 10.03 16.55 Expected Retirement Age (Men) 60 60 60 60 Expected Retirement Age (Women) 58 58 58 58

 The discount rates correspond to the rates in the secondary market of government bonds issued in Chile.
-The projected annual inflation corresponds to a sensitized value above the long-term target publicly declared by the Central Bank of Chile and is derived from the market expectation as of June 30, 2022.
+The projected annual inflation corresponds to an awareness above the long-term target publicly declared by the Central Bank of Chile and is derived from the market expectation as of September 30, 2022.
 The rotation rates have been determined after reviewing the Corporation's own experience by studying the cumulative behavior of outflows over the last three years with respect to the current allocations.
-The expected rate of salary increases has been estimated using the long-term behavior of historical salaries paid by the Corporation The mortality tables used were those issued by the CMF, which are considered an appropriate representation of the Chilean market given the lack of comparable statistical series to develop independent studies.
+The expected rate of salary increases has been estimated using the long-term behavior of historical salaries paid by the Corporation.
+The mortality tables used were those issued by the CMF, which are considered an appropriate representation of the Chilean market given the lack of comparable statistical series to develop independent studies.
 The financial duration of the liabilities corresponds to the average maturity of the payment flows of the respective defined benefits.